 Mary didn't fully grasp what was happening; but she knew that, for some reason, she'd just been brought into one of God's plans.

 "I am the Lord's servant," Mary answered.
-"May it be to me as you have said."
+"May your word to me be fulfilled."

 Then the angel left her.